GretaP/mhSuzuki/README.md

-# mhSuzuki2
+# mhSuzuki

-Option based on bootstrap for mh Suzuki website.
+MH Suzuki Website
+Website for music coop in the MidHudson Valley.